The Top Benefits Of Working In Australia: Work Experience

 Some employers pay interns in Australia, and some internships are unpaid.
 A few even offer a stipend (a small sum of money to cover extra expenses like lunch, transport, etc.).

 Also, getting an internship can be challenging for domestic and international students because of the high level of competition involved.

 There is a range of industries in Australia that provide part-time or casual jobs for both international as well as domestic students.
 These jobs help students to earn extra money and meet their study expenses.

 The best part about volunteering for the benefit of the community is that the working hours in Australia spent during volunteer work will not count towards the 40-hour work requirement under your student visa.
-Additionally, it is a great way to get some hands-on experience and make friends.
+Additionally, it is a great way to get hands-on experience and make friends.

-3. Tips for Finding Work Experience
+3. Tips For Finding Work Experience

-Make sure to apply for more than one job in Australia as there is no guarantee that you will get the first job you will interview for.
+Make sure to apply for more than one job in Australia, as there is no guarantee that you will get the first job you will interview for.

 When applying for an internship program, search for organisations that offer a paid position once you complete your program.
-Many companies in Australia also provide PYP (Professional Year Program) — a one-year structured career development program, specially designed to offer industry-specific work experience for Australian PR.
+Many companies in Australia also provide PYP (Professional Year Program) — a one-year structured career development program specially designed to offer industry-specific work experience for Australian PR.

 Try to practice your interview skills as much as possible.
 This will help you prepare for the employer’s questions and answer them confidently.
 Make sure to use examples from your previous experience to demonstrate how well you can handle stressful situations in the workplace.
 You can also take advice from your university’s career staff or practice the interview with another student.